omarieclaire/clojure-scala-cantrips/README.md

 So far we indulged ourselves with the fundamental concepts that easily map to java structures.
 Let’s get to the things where scala sets itself apart from java.

-## Objects
+## Companion objects

-Objects are one of the useful tools of scala.
+Companion objects are one of the useful tools of scala.
 Let’s see how they manifest themselves in Java code.
 The object below;

 *[objects.scala](src/objects/scala.scala)*
 ```scala